 - 192.168.0.0 - 192.168.255.255 (192.168/16 prefix)

-Peered application VPCs also use addresses in these ranges.
+Note that peered application VPCs also use addresses in these ranges.
 Once peered, you also need to add the addresses of the peered VPCs to your cluster IP allow list.
 Private IP addresses added to the cluster allow list that are not part of a peered network are ignored, and can't be used to connect to the cluster.

 You can calculate ranges beforehand using IP Address Guide's CIDR to IPv4 Conversion calculator.

-Addresses have the following additional restrictions:
+If you are using VPC peering, addresses have the following additional restrictions: